Water Tower Garden

 The Water Tower Garden is located on the north side of Rogers near Hassan Elementary.
 This garden features fourteen plots.
 All plots are 14 x 14 feet.
 There are six off street parking spots available.
 Water access is on site.

-The Triangle Park Garden is located on the south side of Rogers in Triangle Park.
+The Lions Central Park Garden is located on the south side of Rogers in Triangle Park.
 This garden features fifteen raised bed plots.
 All plots are 8 x 24 feet.
 There are six parking spots available, as well as street parking.
 Water access is on site.

 March-May: City of Rogers Parks and Recreation prepare garden plots.